 A versatile T20 specialist who carved a global franchise career through economical off-spin and sharp fielding, earning a late Australian cap.

-Chris Green's cricket journey is a story of modern T20 hustle.
-Born in South Africa but raised in Sydney from age ten, he honed his skills in the competitive grade cricket scene.
-His right-arm off-breaks, delivered with a tall frame and nagging accuracy, became his ticket.
-The Sydney Thunder saw his potential, handing him a BBL debut in 2015, and Green quickly became a fixture, known for his ability to choke runs in the powerplay and death overs.
-His value wasn't limited to bowling; he developed into a capable lower-order hitter and an exceptional athlete in the field.
+Chris Green made his BBL debut for the Sydney Thunder in 2015, becoming a fixture with his right-arm off-breaks delivered with nagging accuracy.
+Born in South Africa but raised in Sydney from age ten, he honed his skills in competitive grade cricket.
+His tall frame and ability to choke runs in the powerplay and death overs made him invaluable.
+He developed into a capable lower-order hitter and an exceptional athlete in the field.
 This package made him a sought-after commodity in franchise leagues worldwide, from the Caribbean Premier League to the Pakistan Super League.
-For years, he was the quintessential T20 journeyman, reliable and adaptable.
-The ultimate recognition came in December 2023, when, at age 30, he finally donned the Australian jersey in a T20I against India, a testament to his persistence and the specific skills he mastered in the game's shortest format.
+At age 30, in December 2023, he donned the Australian jersey in a T20I against India, a testament to his persistence and the specific skills he mastered in the game's shortest format.

 1981–1996